sonata-project/SonataIntlBundle/Resources/doc/reference/datetime.rst

     {{ date_time_object | format_datetime }} => '1 févr.
 2011 19:55:26'

 By default the helpers methods use the current user's locale to display information.
-Of course this behavior can be controller from within the template by providing extra parameters :
+Of course this behavior can be controlled from within the template by providing extra parameters :

 * pattern : the pattern to use to render the date